 - 7:50-8:10: BREAK.
 Before or after the break, anyone in the audience currently working within the intersections of art and science will have 30 seconds to share their work.
 Please present your work as a teaser so that those who are interested can seek you out during social time following the event.

-Mauro Ffortissimo (Media Artist, Poet and Piano Deconstructor) on "TBA"
+Mauro Ffortissimo (Media Artist, Poet and Piano Deconstructor) on "What is a Piano?"

 Karen Ande (Documentary Photographer) on "Witness - A photographic chronicle of the AIDS epidemic in sub-Saharan Africa and its impact on orphaned children"